Learn Latin Faster. Have More Fun.

 The differences between Classical Latin and Ecclesiastical Latin are overstated.
 Whether you aim to learn how to read Virgil’s classical poetry, Erasmus’ modern prose, or anything in between, the Ancient Language Institute will prepare you for it.

 Our Beginner and Intermediate Course prepare future Latin scholars of any time period.
-Starting in the Advanced Course, you can customize your language learning journey by choosing between the Ancient Rome Track and the Christendom Track
+Starting in the Advanced Course, you can customize your language learning journey by choosing between the courses focused on the literature of Ancient Rome or the literature of Christendom (or do both!).

 Why Learn Latin Anyways?